lou-weng/lou-weng.github.io/_posts/2020-08-06-aws-reinvent-2019-recap.md

 ### The adventure begins

 I remember it was October of 2019 when my friend first brought up the idea of the AWS re:Invent Conference.
 He was a mentor and actually a previous ultimate frisbee coach of mine who had been in the technology industry for a few years.
-I at the time was just a clueless "computer science" student who had just learned about what computers actually were.
+I, at the time, was just a clueless "computer science" student who was still unsure of his life choices at that point.
+I had just completed my first year of school and wasn't sure where I wanted to take my career.

 Let me preface the fact that at that particular moment in my life, I had just learned what an operating system really was.
 Yes I actually did not know that there existed more operating systems other than Windows and MacOS.
 Also yes I was already a year into my combined CS degree.
 Looking back now, this just makes the fact that I even considered attending a technology conference even more questionable.